'I have a better sense of my place in the world'

 Explore the resources at the Cornell Library.

 Apply for funding to support summer research and travel.
-We offer grants for Cornell undergraduate and graduate students!
+We offer summer funding to Cornell undergraduate and graduate students.